NextronSystems/broker-network-manual/usage/administration.rst

 ---------------

 The Lobby is the component in your Broker Network which needs a little more attention.
-The Lobby is distributing or revoking certificates for ASGARD Agents.
+The Lobby is distributing or revoking certificates for ASGARD Agents, which are needed to communicate over the secure channel of the Broker Network.
 The first thing your Agents, if configured to use your Broker Network, will do, is to contact your Lobby.
 They need a unique certificate to be able to communicate with your Brokers.